 Student Placement Requests

-Before requesting a student placement, an Educational Affiliation Agreement (EAA) must be made between the educational institution and Island Health and signed by both parties.
+Before requesting a student placement, an Educational Affiliation Agreement (EAA) must be in place and signed by both the post-secondary institution and Island Health.

 The EAA defines the roles and responsibilities of the health authority and the educational institution in providing practice education, and addresses the risks in the relationship for both organizations, their employees, patients, faculty and students.

-Island Health uses the standard provincial Educational Institutional Affiliation Agreement Template.
+Island Health uses the standard provincial Educational Affiliation Agreement Template.